iammordaty/soundcloud-api-client/README.md

 ## Examples

 Various examples can be found in the [examples directory on GitHub.com](https://github.com/iammordaty/soundcloud-api-client/tree/master/examples).
+Also have a look at the [RunKit](https://npm.runkit.com/soundcloud-api-client), where you can test this library.

 ## Further information